The Papitese is a combination of the Maltese and the Papillion. Both are considered to be toy dogs and have been around for quite some time.

 Their mannerisms are quite similar, and so are their facial features.
 The main distinguishing feature of these dogs is their fur.

 Their fur is almost always white and brindle and sometimes white and black.
-This comes from their Spaniel heritage who are almost exclusively brown and white.
+This comes from their Spaniel heritage who is almost exclusively brown and white.

 The Papitese has medium-length thick hair over most of its body.